nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam/RegularExam/README.md

 	A LaserRadar has an InterfaceStandard of 20082 and a BatteryUsage of 5 000 mAh.

 Note: The Constructor should take no values upon initialization.

+## Robot

+A Robot is a base class of any type of robot and it should not be able to be instantiated.

+## Data

+	Model – string

+	If the Model is null or whitespace, throw a new ArgumentException with the message:

+		"Model cannot be null or empty."

+	BatteryCapacity - int
+		The maximum charging level of the Robot battery.
+		The BatteryCapacity cannot drop below zero.
+If it does, throw a new ArgumentException with the message:

+		"Battery capacity cannot drop below zero."

+	BatteryLevel – int
+		The current level of the battery.
+When creating a new Robot, set its initial value, equal to the BatteryCapacity.

+	ConvertionCapacityIndex - int
+		The ability of the Robot to convert food into energy.

+	InterfaceStandards – IReadOnlyCollection<int>
+		A collection of all the supported connectivity standards by a specific Robot.